Samsung to introduce smart glasses, lung recovery solution at CES

-Samsung will introduce three new projects out of its C-Lab incubator program at CES, including a recovery solution for people with lung damage and smart glasses to help people with visual impairments.
+Samsung will introduce three new projects out of its C-Lab incubator program at the annual CES trade show, including a recovery device for people with lung damage and smart glasses to help people with visual impairments.

 GoBreath, which looks like a teched-out inhaler, is a portable device connected to an app that teaches patients with lung damage techniques to help with postoperative recovery.
 Patients are often told to exercise deep breathing to speed up recovery, but lung pain can make it challenging.